Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 ## Logical Volume Manager(LVM Setup)

 Note: Before creating physical volume (PV), Go inside Disk partition and create a volume.
 Never give the whole path of disk like /dev/sda otherwise your os will be crashed down.
 So when you will create a volume then it has named like /dev/sd2 or /dev/sd3 and so on.
-So pick only a free volume then move ahead.
+So pick only a free volume that you have made for windows then move ahead.

-List the empty disk using the following command:
+1. Create partition of the free space that you left for windows installation.
+2. Note down the partition ID (In this case: sda4).

 <img title="Installation Type" alt="Select 'something else' option." src="/Installation_instructions/images/disk.png" width="500" height="350"> <img title="Installation Type" alt="Select 'something else' option." src="/Installation_instructions/images/ds.png" width="500" height="350">

 Create physical volume.
 Hera "sda" is disk volume, it can vary accordingly.